JdeRobot/RoboticsBackend/README.md

 These files are located on the _scripts_ directory.
 These Dockerfiles are used by the github action to start creating the RA components that will be avaliable on a RB container such as GPU acceleration, OS, ROS dependencies and such.

+__NOTE:__ These dockerfiles comes from the mini_Radi scripts available on RoboticsAcademy.
+If those files are updated, then these should be too.

 ## Adding a new application to _Robotics Backend_ docker image.

 At the time this documentation is being written, RA is the only robotics application used on Unibotics-webserver.
 Nonetheless, there's future plans to add new apps such as BTStudio.
 The only requirements to do so is to add the necesarry dockerfiles to the _scripts_ directory and add the builiding of that new app into the Github Action.